Tech & Video Tips

 listing, defining, image/example of new topics, trends, or vocab

 I recommend that the facilitator watch the video and carefully monitor effective "pausing" points, typically two minutes, with a one-two minute "ponder/process" depending upon the task.
-Consider using Nearpod for this purpose -- now with integrative formative video assessment options.

-Engaging the participants IN the video adds to the learning experience.
+the video adds to the learning experience.